nagbattula8/TfliteJavaCode/com/example/android/tflitecamerademo/Readme.md

 	$modelname_loadtimes[]: indicates if a model is loaded or not on CPU, GPU or DSP

 	$modelname_queue: a queue for different models initialized with size = wait time before they are to be batched and executed

+	Find the logic for baseline or online scheduler in between the lines "//baseline or online scheduler code start" and "//baseline or online scheduler code end"

-	Logic inside for loop to implement online scheduler:
+	Logic inside the for loop to implement online scheduler:

 		For a time t